kasperpawlowski/AlKaspChat/README.md

 HOW TO RUN OUR CHAT APPLICATION:
-1. install the dependencies: npm install
+1. install the dependencies in both 'server' and 'react-app' folders by using the following command in each of them: npm install
-2. run application: npm run start
+2. run applications in both folders by using the following command in each of them: npm start
-3. open the browser and go to http://localhost:3000/ or other port if PORT environment variable specified
+3. open the browser and go to http://localhost:3000/
+4. click 'GO TO ADMIN DASHBOARD' button as this is where FS II assignment was implemented
+5. Note that FS I assignment was rewritten with React
-4. enjoy!
+6. enjoy!

 As MongoDB server is cloud hosted, to check events and chat history do the following:
 1. open MongoDB Compass app